farnabaz/jalaliday/README.md

 [![npm (scoped with tag)](https://img.shields.io/npm/v/jalaliday/latest.svg?style=flat-square)](https://npmjs.com/package/jalaliday)
 [![npm](https://img.shields.io/npm/dt/jalaliday.svg?style=flat-square)](https://npmjs.com/package/jalaliday)

+Jalaliday is collection of Date utilities for Persian (Jalali, Khorshidi) and Gregorian (UTC) calendars.

-Persian (Jalali, Khorshidi) Plugin for [Day.js](https://github.com/iamkun/dayjs), Jalaliday add multi-calendar functionality to Day.js core regardless for of locale, so we can have Gregorian calendar is Persian locale of Jalali calendar in English locale
+- `jalaliday/dayjs` is Persian (Jalali, Khorshidi) Plugin for [Day.js](https://github.com/iamkun/dayjs), Jalaliday add multi-calendar functionality to Day.js core regardless for of locale, so we can have Gregorian calendar is Persian locale of Jalali calendar in English locale
 Unlike moment and becuase of immutablity of dayjs, there is no need for formats like `jYYYY` or `jMM`, in Jalaliday all formats are same and standard
+- `jalaliday/intl` is collection of utilities built on top of [`Intl.DateTimeFormat` API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl).

 [📖 **Release Notes**](./CHANGELOG.md)

-> [!NOTE]
-> This package is improved version of [jalaliday](https://github.com/alibaba-aero/jalaliday) package which I
-> created 7 years ago in @alibaba-aero.
-I didn't have access to maintain it since then.
-So I decided to fork it and
-> improve it.
->

 ## Installation
 NPM